tobias-z/soft-databases/assignment-1/README.md

 This document briefly discusses the CAP theory and ACID principle, and describes how they were applied during the assignment.
 The complete assignment can be found [here](./documents/database-assignment.pdf).

-As the given task was set up in such a way that we could inclemently improve our product, multiple version of the database can be found in the [SQL](./sql) folder.
+As the given task was set up in such a way that we could incrementally improve our product, multiple version of the database can be found in the [SQL](./sql) folder.

 ## Explanations